This is Part 2. If you haven’t read 72-Hour Emergency Kits For Beginners – Part 1, go read that now and then come back to Part 2.

 - I’ll mention this again on the 72-Hour Emergency Kits for KIDS post, but something to consider is getting your entire family matching bright colored shirts/sweatshirts (Walmart).
 That would make it easy to find each other if you are evacuated to a crowded shelter.

-This is when those JUMBO Ziplocs come in handy…
+This is when those JUMBO Ziplocs (affiliate link) come in handy…

 - 3 underwear minimum

 - 3 pair socks minimum